-13 REMUNERATION POLICY
+12 REMUNERATION POLICY

 Münchener Hypothekenbank eG must disclose information on its remuneration policy and practices pursuant to Art.
-16 of the Remuneration Regulation for Institutions (Institutsvergütungsverordnung) from 16 December 2013.
-The disclosure obligations for MünchenerHyp as a CRR institution are governed by Article 450 of the Regulation (EU) No 575/2013.
+16 of the Remuneration Regulation for Institutions (InstitutsvergütungsVerordnung) from 16 December 2013.
+The disclosure obligations for MünchenerHyp as a CRR institution are governed by Article 450 CRR.